run3134/system-design-101/README.md

 Steps 12 - 14: The order service receives the packets, decodes them, and sends the result to the client application.

+是不是
+* client side application often use rest or graphQL?
+* and internal service use gRPC calls
+  - micro-service which provide the service, has proto/package defined
+  - server side
+    - define class, method
+  - the client side just import the library and call the method
+    - need to know how to connect to server,
+      - in python grpc.insecure_channel(target), secure_channel(target, CREDENTIAL)
+      - the same for java
+    - define service interface: several method, like , getXXXresponse(), getYYYresponse()
+    - define rpcClient which implement service

 ### What is a webhook?

 The diagram below shows a comparison between polling and Webhook.